 Competitors include database providers such as IBM (NYSE:IBM), and Oracle (NYSE:ORCL) as well as cloud offerings provided by Amazon (NASDAQ:AMZN), Google, and Microsoft (NASDAQ:MSFT).

-As you can see below, MongoDB's revenue growth has been very strong over the last year, growing from quarterly revenue of $138.2 million, to $198.7 million.
+As you can see below, MongoDB's revenue growth has been impressive over the last year, growing from quarterly revenue of $150.7 million, to $226.8 million.

-And unsurprisingly, this was another great quarter for MongoDB with revenue up an absolutely stunning 43.7% year on year.
-On top of that, revenue increased $17 million quarter on quarter, a very strong improvement on the $10.6 million increase in Q1 2022, and a sign of acceleration of growth.
+This was another standout quarter with the revenue up a splendid 50.4% year on year.
+On top of that, revenue increased $28.1 million quarter on quarter, a very strong improvement on the $17 million increase in Q2 2022, and a sign of re-acceleration of growth, which is very nice to see indeed.

-Analysts covering the company are expecting the revenues to grow 27.7% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 28.3% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-MongoDB's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 69.4% in Q2.
+MongoDB's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 69.8% in Q3.

 That means that for every $1 in revenue the company had $0.69 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This would be considered a low gross margin for a SaaS company and we would like to see it start improving.

 We were impressed by how strongly MongoDB outperformed analysts’ revenue expectations this quarter.
 And we were also excited to see the really strong revenue growth.
-Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
-The company is up 7.13% on the results and currently trades at $431 per share.
+Zooming out, we think this was a fantastic quarter that should have shareholders cheering.
+The company is up 17% on the results and currently trades at $503.01 per share.

 Is Now The Time?

 MongoDB may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 Although MongoDB is not a bad business, it probably wouldn't be one of our picks.
-Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
-Unfortunately, its gross margins aren't as good as other tech businesses we look at, and its cash burn means its business isn't yet sustainable.
+Its revenue growth has been impressive, though we don't expect it to maintain historical growth rates.
+Unfortunately, its gross margins aren't as good as other tech businesses we look at, and its cash burn raises the question if it can sustainably maintain its growth.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.